College Computer Equipment

 Computers are not to be purchased from departmental operating budgets.
 Only special funds designated for computer replacement or equipment purchases may be used for this purpose.
 The officers of the college approve such funds.
 Certain departments or individuals obtain grants or have special budget allocations for computing equipment.
 Computers purchased with these grants or budget allocations will not be on the replacement plan unless approval is obtained from the officers at the time the grant is received or the budget is allocated.

-Hamilton College employees can borrow laptop computers for up to seven consecutive days for uses related to college business.
-Both Macintosh and Windows laptops are available.
+Hamilton College employees can borrow a Windows laptop computer for up to seven consecutive days for uses related to college business.
 These computers are enabled for wireless and high-speed internet access.
 Reservations are required, and should be made at least two business days in advance.
 For more information, or to make a reservation, call 4LLP (4557), or e-mail: email@example.com

 All college computers are maintained in a central inventory.
 At the time a computer enters the inventory the replacement cycle, if any, is designated.
 Computers that are an integral part of a piece of scientific equipment, or are used primarily for research purposes, are not generally part of the replacement plan.
 Replacement of such equipment is by a special request to the Dean of the Faculty.
 Old equipment is sold for residual values through Hamilton's official salvage process and must be returned to LITS.